The Ultimate Mobility Scooter Buying Guide in 2026

 Golden is an American manufacturer of power wheelchairs, lift chairs, and mobility scooters.
 Their corporate headquarters is located in Old Forge, PA and they are also a company with longevity being in business for over 30 years.
 This company's products set the pace in the mobility industry for comfort, performance, and convenience.

 It all starts with using cutting edge craftmanship, designs, and superior materials.
 Plus, they have never lost sight of what the customer's needs are.
 This is another brand that offers one year of in-home service for the first which helps with the end user's peace of mind.
-Their top-selling mobility scooters are the GB148D, Patriot, and Avenger.
+Their top-selling mobility scooters are the GB148D.

 Three Or Four Wheel Preference